kodecocodes/english-style-guide/README.md

 _Example_: "Use the **Download Materials** button at the top or bottom of the tutorial..."

+**cancel** and related terms

+The American spelling of the various forms of **cancel** is... weird.
+To keep it straight, here is a list of the correct number of "l"s to use:

+- canceled
+- canceler
+- canceling
+- cancellation

 **checkbox**

 Not check box.
 Note that we don't "tick" checkboxes, since that's British English.
 We either select or check them.